jamboid/Fuzz/README.md

 **nameOfElement--variant**

-This gives a consistency between the two halts of the overall styling system.
+This gives a consistency between the two halves of the overall styling system.

 ## Demo Page